 - Review and send.
 Proof, proof, proof!
 You don’t want a stray comma or misspelled word throwing off an otherwise engaged respondent.

-In my role working new business development, I understand the importance of customer satisfaction feedback.
+In my role working on new business development, I understand the importance of customer satisfaction feedback.
 It is imperative that both our new clients and existing customers feel we delivered our services and met, or better yet exceeded their expectations.
-Every business should implement customer surveys as part of their best practices.
+Every business should implement customer surveys as part of its best practices.